 1. Get your groove on

 There’s a reason why music is such a major part of life for most people: it can entertain, inspire, cheer, soothe, motivate and relax.
 But can it relieve pain?
 According to research evidence, listening to certain kinds of music before, during and/or after surgery helps reduce pain, anxiety and depression (1-7).

 2. Get a move on

 Like it or not, if we want to stay healthy and mobile into our senior years we need to make exercise a part of our daily routine.
 It’s hard to stay motivated and active though, especially when something (back, knees, hips, old football injury) is acting up again.
-But don’t give up: research shows exercise can be one of the best ways to relieve back pain or knee pain as well as build strength and stamina (2-5).
+But don’t give up: research shows exercise can be one of the best ways to relieve back pain or knee pain (8;9).

 Cognitive-behavioural therapy is a short-term, goal-oriented type of psychotherapy that helps people develop personalized coping skills and change harmful thoughts or beliefs.
-It’s often used to treat depression and other mental health problems (11), but it may also help relieve pain – particularly pain that isn’t due to a specific disease or condition.
-For example, studies show that cognitive-behavioural therapy helps reduce the frequency and intensity of chest pain (12).
+It’s often used to treat depression and other mental health problems, but it may also help relieve pain (10-14).
+For example, studies show that cognitive-behavioural therapy helps reduce the frequency and intensity of chest pain (11).